 The Professional Picture painted as the AOS level looks if not altogether rosy then at least perhaps suggestive that not all is the gloom ‘n’ doom many of us had thought.

-- More than a fifth of Leiter Top 50 programs have more than one faculty with an AOS in Aesthetics.
+- More than one fifth of Leiter Top 50 Programs have more than one faculty with an AOS in Aesthetics

 Of course, what truly matters for the health and future of the field is not that faculty have at some point in their careers developed an interest in Aesthetics but rather that their current research primarily engages that interest—i.e., the Primary Faculty.
 It is the Primary faculty that we expect to be leading Graduate Seminars in Aesthetics and advising dissertations in Aesthetics and thereby the Primary faculty we expect to be best able to cultivate graduate interest in Aesthetics and provide philosophical training and guidance to graduate students so interested.